dalance/svlint/md/ruleset-DaveMcEwan-design.md

 There are several ways that this ruleset aims to reduce the mental burden on
 reviewers:
+1. Present code in a consistent format, i.e. using *explicitly specified* conventions for style/whitespace and naming/identifiers.
-1. Assure the reviewer that common assumptions hold true, e.g. "*all* variables are declared before use" and "*all* constants are 2-state".
+2. Assure the reviewer that common assumptions hold true, e.g. "*all* constants are 2-state".
-2. Minimise scope of objects, i.e. how much information a reader must keep in mind while reading a section of code.
+3. Minimise scope of objects, i.e. how much information a reader must keep in mind while reading a section of code.
-3. Clarify intent.
+4. Encourage canonicalisation.
+  The infamous [Zen of Python](https://peps.python.org/pep-0020/) phrases this concept as "There should be one-- and preferably only one --obvious way to do it."
+  By enforcing a strict style, readers can read and comprehend a large body of code quickly and accurately.
+5. Above all else, ensure that the intention is crystal clear.
   An author should demonstrate (to their readers) that they have considered the precise meaning of what they wrote, thus giving little room for mis-interpretation by blurry-eyed readers or tools operating in the grey